About Kara Yoo Leaman

 Kara Yoo Leaman (CBA ’20 & ’23) is an independent music theorist and a co-founder of the Dance and Movement Interest Group of the Society for Music Theory.
-She has published articles in Music Theory Spectrum, the Journal of Music Theory, and SMT-V: The Society for Music Theory Videocast Journal.
+Her work on music-dance relationships has been awarded the Theron Rockwell Field Prize by Yale University, the Outstanding Publication Award by the Society for Music Theory, and an NEH-Mellon Fellowship, during which she will create a series of analytic videos to be published on the website of The George Balanchine Foundation.
+Leaman’s research can be seen in Music Theory Spectrum, the Journal of Music Theory, and SMT-V: The Society for Music Theory Videocast Journal.

 Kara Yoo Leaman was a 2019-20 CBA Fellow for the Study of Russia and Ballet.
 She examined George Balanchine’s choreographies to the music of Bach, Bizet, Mozart, and Tchaikovsky in order to explore Balanchine’s expression of musical artistry through choreography.
 During this time, CBA featured her work in the first Project Spotlight, available to view below.

 In April 2021, Leaman published an article related to her fellowship project in The Journal of Music Theory.
 Read Music and Dance: Special Issue on Choreomusical Analysis here.
 In May 2022, she published the article “George Balanchine’s Art of Choreographic Musicality in Tschaikovsky Pas de Deux,” in volume 44 of the Music Theory Spectrum which is available here.